Soumilgit/Neetcode-150_Hard_Problems/README.md

 Solved problems from Neetcode 150 sheet('Hard' ones).
 # Folder structure :
-Here is the folder structure of the repository :
+Here's the folder structure of the repository :
 ```
 .github
 │  └─ FUNDING.yml